csev/tsugi-jpa-lib/README.md

 Tsugi for Java - Library Code
 =============================

 This is a Java version of the PHP Tsugi application (https://github.com/csev/tsugi).
-This repository if the API library and a sample application that uses this library is https://github.com/csev/tsugi-j-sample
+This repository is the API library and a sample application that uses this library is https://github.com/csev/tsugi-j-sample

 This is a fork of azeckoski/lti\_starter